Visualize Colors

 CVD Viridis Palette

-The most commonly applied sequential palette for color vision deficiency (CVD) is named viridis (Rudis, Ross, and Garnier 2018).
-The viridis palette is free of red hues, directly addressing the problem of red-green perceived color deficiency.
+The most commonly applied sequential palette for color vision deficiency (CVD) is named viridis [@viridisExp].
+The viridis palette avoids red hues, directly addressing the common difficulty of distinguishing red from green.

 The viridis palette was developed according to the following principles.

-• Perceptual uniformity, so that similar data values similar have similar-appearing colors, and data with discrepant values have more different-appearing colors, consistently across the range of values
+• Perceptual uniformity, so that similar data values have similar-appearing colors and discrepant data values have more different-appearing colors, consistently across the range of values

-• Robust to color vision deficiency, so that the above properties hold true for people with unable to perceive the full color spectrum
+• Robustness to color vision deficiency, so that the above properties remain useful for people who do not perceive the full color spectrum

-The lessR function getColors() can directly display the viridis palette.
+The lessR function getColors() can display the viridis palette directly.
 The default value for n, the number of intervals, is 12.
 A large value such as n=100 approximates continuity, resulting in Figure 26.

 getColors("viridis", n=100, border="transparent")